troglobit/rfctl/README.md

 -----------

 This is a LIRC style device driver that transmits and records pulse and pause lengths using GPIO.
-Uses code from `lirc_serial.c` by Ralph Metzler et al.  See the file [HARDWARE.md][] for information on how to connect the GPIO to a common 433 MHz TX module.
+It uses code from `lirc_serial.c` by Ralph Metzler et al.  See the file [HARDWARE.md][] for information on how to connect the GPIO to a common 433 MHz TX module.